pminina01/readthedocs/Examples.md

 target.FileName = filename;
 ```

-Note that it is often easier to create the file name with a combination of [Layout-Renderers](layout renderers).
+Note that it is often easier to create the file name with a combination of [[Layout Renderers|layout-renderers]].

 ## Using NLog with [Autofac](https://autofac.org/) - [ASP.NET Web API 2](http://www.asp.net/web-api)